 Adriaan has been involved in teaching and research into various aspects of gourmet and medicinal mushroom science, with the emphasis on cultivation technique evaluations (simple and / or state-of-the-art), indigenous substrate formulations and the development of mushroom-based nutraceuticals / dietary supplements e.g. health wines.
 Adriaan was appointed as honorary lecturer at the South African Gourmet Mushroom Academy® during Jan 2005 and as managing director in Apr 2007.
 He was selected as one of four National Finalists in the FNB Enablis Business LaunchPad Competition, an achievement which reflects a high level of entrepreneur potential and commitment.
 A fynbos conservation research project financially supported by the renowned World Wide Fund for Nature South Africa recently determined the role of naturally occurring mushroom species in the biological degradation of invasive wood species, facilitating total breakdown within a three year period.
 From a cultivation perspective, Adriaan has proudly trained entrepreneurs from various African countries including South Africa, Botswana, Tanzania, Malawi, Zambia, Zimbabwe, Angola, Mozambique, Namibia, Swaziland, Lesotho, Malawi and Nigeria.

 Apart from his scientific and business acumen, Adriaan and his team’s mushroom endeavours have been featured in international and national magazines, blogs and newspaper articles.
-A new e-Book titled Mushroom Cultivation Business and Marketing Secrecies with co-author Markus Peter-Erik Janssens is available from the 1st of January 2017.
+A new e-Book titled Mushroom Cultivation Business and Marketing Secrecies with co-author Markus Peter-Erik Janssens is now available.
 As face of the Academy, Adriaan regularly appears on radio and television and is in demand as keynote speaker.

 The international and local markets for Gourmet / Exotic / Specialty / Medicinal Mushrooms continue to grow due to interest in their nutritional and especially health benefits.
 As fungi, mushrooms have life cycles very different from those of green plants and should therefore be cultivated differently.
 The choice of species to cultivate depends mainly on the type of growth media (substrate) available and on market considerations including micro trends.